mamouzgar/hsslda_dep/README.md

 2.  y: vector of class labels matching training data rows.

-3.  score.method:‘custom’
+3.  custom.score.method: the function for your custom separation metric.

-4.  custom.score.method: the function for your custom separation metric.
+You can then input your custom function into the hsslda::runHSS() function as an argument into custom.score.method, and indicate score.method = ‘custom’

 ``` r
 hss.resultCustom = runHSS(x = train.x, y = train.y, score.method = 'custom', custom.score.method = myCustomFunction)